The Interconnectedness of Life

 Carson’s main goal in writing this book was to educate the public about the dangers of unchecked chemical pesticide use, and awareness of the issue grew massively after the book's publication.

 One tactic used by Carson is a comparison of the dangers of pesticides to those of nuclear radiation, which had a much higher public profile in the 1960s (given the dropping of the atomic bombs in World War II just two decades earlier).
-Because…(read full theme analysis)
+Because…read analysis of Public Education and Responsibility

 A major theme of Carson’s argument is that we have entered a new period in history, in which man has the power to change his environment on an unprecedented scale.
 Geologists have since proposed the term anthropocene – which means, literally, the “age of humans” – to describe this new era.
 Because of its newfound power, argues Carson, humanity is at a crossroads.

-On the one hand, the increasing acceleration of technological development seems to…(read full theme analysis)
+On the one hand, the increasing acceleration of technological development seems to…read analysis of A New Era of Man